 If set to ‘yes’, incoming requests will be validated against the WSDL.

 The authentication settings to define for communicating with the web service.

 This is the value of the targetNamespace attribute in the published WSDL file for this service.
 In Mendix, a target namespace must be a valid Uniform Resource Identifier (URI).
 For more information on XML namespaces, see Wikipedia.

 It is important to correctly configure the target namespace before publishing your WSDL to third parties.
 Changing it later might break the third-party applications that call your published web services.

 By using this button, you can save the generated WSDL file, and its XML schema definition on your local hard drive.
-You can do this already before running your project, unlike when you download it from
+You can do this already before running your app, unlike when you download it from

-Can be used to describe what the web service is used for.
+Documentation can be used to describe what the web service is used for.